Generated at: 2026-05-16 10:36:15

 HubSpot Announces Results of the 2023 Survey on Awareness and Reality of Sales in Japan ▶

-In recent years, the number of companies introducing customer management systems such as CRM has been on an upward trend, but it is inferred that they have not yet reached the point of streamlining customer management in practice.
-It is important to first understand the basics of customer management and then effectively utilize the tools.
+In recent years, the number of companies introducing customer management systems such as CRM has been on the rise; however, it is inferred that many have not yet achieved true efficiency in customer management.
+It is essential to first understand the basics of customer management and then learn how to effectively utilize these tools.

 The following two points are cited as reasons why the importance of customer management is increasing.

 The first reason is the rising cost of acquiring new customers.
-With the spread of the internet, customers are in an environment where it is easy to search for information, and due to declining birthrates and a shrinking population, competition for customers among companies has intensified.
+With the spread of the internet, customers can easily search for information, while declining birthrates and shrinking populations have led to increased competition among companies for customers.

-For example, by collecting data on how you approach newly acquired customers and what their reactions are, you can understand customer psychology, which helps in evaluating effective marketing strategies.
+For example, by collecting data on how you approach newly acquired customers and what reactions you receive, you can understand customer psychology, which helps in evaluating effective marketing initiatives.
 Furthermore, for existing customers, aggregating data such as past interactions, purchase history, and behavioral trends allows you to implement measures tailored to each customer's needs, thereby building a long-term and robust relationship.

 The second point is that the difficulty of gaining a competitive advantage is increasing.

 Without an understanding of customer needs, it is impossible to gain a competitive advantage.
-While understanding your own customers leads to the optimization of approaches toward new prospects, a lack of customer insight prevents you from knowing 'why your products are chosen' or 'why customers switch to competitors,' leaving you at a disadvantage.
+While understanding your own customers leads to the optimization of approaches toward new prospects, a lack of customer insight prevents you from identifying the reasons why your products are chosen or why customers might switch to competitors, ultimately causing you to fall behind.

 By implementing customer management, you can understand customer needs and behavioral patterns, enabling you to provide the optimal approach that customers are seeking.